Additive posets, CW-complexes, and graphs: Tails and independence

 \subsection{Independence}

-Elements $a$ and $b$ of an additive poset~$A$ are said to be \emph{independent} (from each other) if $a \leq a+b$.
-Since $a+b \leq a+b$, the first claim of Lemma \ref{lemma1} and Condition $(\ast)$ in Section~\ref{Definition and properties} imply that for independent $a,b$, Consequently, the relation of independence is symmetric.
-Any independent nonzero vectors $a,b \in A$ are incomparable in the sense that neither $a \leq b$ nor $b \leq a$.
+We say that elements $a$, $b$ of an additive poset~$A$ are \emph{independent} (from each other) if $a \leq a+b$.
+Since $a+b \leq a+b$, Condition $(\ast)$ in Section~\ref{Definition and properties} implies that for independent $a$, $b$, we have Thus, the relation of independence is symmetric.
+Independent nonzero vectors $a,b \in A$ are incomparable in the sense that neither $a \leq b$ nor $b \leq a$.
 Indeed, if, for example, $a\leq b$, then applying $(\ast \ast)$ to the relations $ a \leq b $ and $a \leq a+b$, we obtain that $a \leq 0$, which contradicts the assumption $a\neq 0$.

+Example: elements of the additive powerset $2^I$ of a set~$I$ are independent if and only if they are disjoint as subsets of $I$.
+The same holds for $2^I_f$ and $2^I_{ev}$.